suncoast-devs/handbook/lessons/react-hooks/index.md

 // <HelloWorld name="Sandy" />
 ```

-Finally we may choose to write the handling functions as arrow functions.
+Finally, we may choose to write the handling functions as arrow functions.
 Given
 that we do not need the ability of arrow function to automatically bind `this`,
-we don't _need_ to do this, but some developers prefer to write handling
+we don't _need_ the arrow syntax.
+However, some developers prefer to write
-functions as arrow functions anyway.
+handling functions as arrow syntax.

 ```jsx
 function HelloWorld(props) {